 Women in senior leadership

-Julius Mbeya serves as our Managing Director, where he is responsible for driving the mission of the organization and overseeing operations.
+Julius Mbeya serves as our Co-CEO, where he is responsible for driving the mission of the organization and overseeing operations.
 Julius grew up in a village that also suffered from the dual burden of HIV and maternal mortality, and is compelled to work at Lwala due to its success at drastically improving health outcomes.
 Prior to joining our team, he worked with MS ActionAid Denmark, UNDP Kenya, and with the World Bank-funded Kenya Agricultural Productivity Project.
 He has an MA in Political Science & Public Administration from the University of Nairobi, a post-graduate diploma in Healthcare Management from the Kenya Institute of Management, and a post-graduate diploma in Peacebuilding and Conflict Resolution from the University of Fribourg – Switzerland.
 “At Lwala, you become your brother’s keeper and your sister’s keeper, even if you do not know these people,” he says.
 “Lwala’s commitment to the community is not in passing; there is a sense of debt and implication in the community we serve.”

 Leah Agutu Oyugi